-KCS Secondary Program [Exclusively for Grades 7-12]
+KCS Secondary Program

 The KCS Secondary Program provides a flexible, structured program, allowing students to experience academic and spiritual development through individualized, Christ-centered, computer-based instruction.
 The program offers the best of homeschool, private school, and Bible-based education, all rolled into one!